-By default, users can log in to Kaspersky Security Center Linux under any device where they can open Kaspersky Security Center Web Console.
-However, you can configure Administration Server so that users can connect to it only from devices with allowed IP addresses.
-In this case, even if an intruder steals a Kaspersky Security Center Linux account, he or she will not be able to log in to Kaspersky Security Center Linux because the IP address of the intruder's device is not in the allowlist.
+By default, the connections to Kaspersky Security Center Linux are allowed from any device.
+For example, you can install Kaspersky Security Center Web Console Server on any device that meets the requirements, and Kaspersky Security Center Web Console Server will communicate with Kaspersky Security Center Linux.
+However, you can configure Administration Server so that the connections are only allowed from devices with the IP addresses that you specify.
+In this case, if an intruder tries to connect to Kaspersky Security Center Linux through Kaspersky Security Center Web Console Server installed on a device that is not included in the allowlist, he or she will not be able to log in to Kaspersky Security Center Linux.

 Requirements for an allowlist of IP addresses